-SpermComet® is Examen’s market leading sperm DNA test.
-SpermComet® is a robust biomarker for male infertility, IVF and ICSI failure and miscarriage.
-Independent research has shown that it is the best performing sperm DNA test in terms of sensitivity, specificity and predictive power.
-SpermComet® is the only sperm DNA test guaranteed for oligozoospermic and testicular samples.
+SpermComet® is our proprietary technology powering the Exact range of sperm DNA tests.
+Independent research has shown that SpermComet® technology is the best performing DNA fragmentation tool in terms of sensitivity, specificity and predictive power.
+SpermComet® is the only DNA fragmentation assay guaranteed for testicular samples.

-All sperm DNA tests are not equal.
+All sperm DNA tests are not the same.
 Available tests measure different aspects of sperm chromatin damage and as a result have variable levels of diagnostic and prognostic strength (Table 1).
-SpermComet® is based on a technique known as single cell gel electrophoresis (SCGE).
+SpermComet® technology is based on a technique known as single cell gel electrophoresis (SCGE).
 This technique is used extensively in drug toxicity research.
-Independent research has shown that the SpermComet® is the most sensitive assay for detecting DNA damage (Figure 1 and 2).
+Independent research has shown that the SpermComet® technology is the most sensitive assay for detecting DNA fragmentation (Figure 1 and 2).
 This is due to several unique features of the assay:

-Detects actual DNA damage: SpermComet® detects single- and double-strand DNA fragments present in individual sperm, making it a direct assay of damaged DNA.
-In contrast, both the SCSA and Halo assays detect faults in the nuclear proteins protecting the DNA.
+Detects actual DNA fragments: SpermComet® detects single- and double-strand DNA fragments present in individual sperm, making it a direct assay of damaged DNA.
+In contrast, both the Sperm Chromatin Structure Assay (SCSA) and Halo assays detect faults in the nuclear proteins protecting the DNA.
 Nuclear protein damage could make the DNA more vulnerable to damage, but it is not a measure of the actual damage to the DNA molecule itself.